Mahamadou Dembélé: Red Bull Salzburg

 In January 2019, he joined Fortuna Sittard on loan until the end of the season.
 In April 2019, Dembélé sustained a serious knee injury during training and returned to Salzburg.

 Troyes

 In August 2019, he joined Troyes AC from Red Bull Salzburg.

 Seraing

 On 7 September 2022, Dembélé signed a two-year contract with Seraing in Belgian Pro League.

 Personal life

-Born in France, Dembélé is of Malian descent.
+Dembélé was born in Brétigny-sur-Orge, France and has French nationality.
+He is of Malian descent.